goonmandu/event-tracker/README.md

-# fap-tracker
+# event-tracker
-A file-based masturbation logger and stats printer.
+A file-based dailt event logger and stats printer.